List of North Korean missile tests: 2024

 In October 2024 North Korean leader Kim Jong Un visited missile bases to inspect their readiness for "strategic deterrence" actions.
 During his visit, Kim emphasized that U.S. nuclear capabilities pose a growing threat to North Korea.
 In response to perceived external threats, North Korea has intensified the development of its ballistic missile program and nuclear arsenal.
 These actions have drawn widespread international condemnation and led to the imposition of additional sanctions aimed at curbing the country's military advancements.

 In January 2025, response to joint U.S.-South Korean military drills, North Korea carried out a cruise missile test, emphasizing its commitment to strong counteractions.
 At the same time, President Trump signalled his intention to reopen diplomatic discussions with Kim Jong Un.

 2025

 On November 7, 2025, reports from both South Korea and Japan identified North Korea for launching a ballistic missile in the direction of Japanese territory.

+2026

+On January 4, 2026, at around 7:50 AM, South Korea reported that several ballistic missiles were launched towards the Sea of Japan.